coolmarkd/audiogram/SPEAKER-RECOGNITION-GUIDE.md

 ## 🚀 How It Works

-### 1. Automatic Speaker Detection
+### 1. Optional Speaker Detection

-When you transcribe audio, AssemblyAI automatically:
+Speaker recognition is **optional** and can be toggled on/off:

+**When Enabled:**
-- Identifies different voices
+- AssemblyAI automatically identifies different voices
 - Assigns speaker labels (Speaker A, Speaker B, etc.)
 - Tracks which speaker says what
-- Provides word-level timestamps
+- Provides word-level timestamps with speaker information

+**When Disabled:**
+- Standard transcription without speaker identification
+- Perfect for single-speaker content
+- Faster processing and lower cost

 ### 2. Speaker Name Customization